suika2engine/suika2/README.md

 It provides a capability to edit Suika2 scripts in a window with mouse operations.
 If you are not familiar with scripting, please consider using it at first to get used to scripting.

-**Note**: Kirara is still beta.
-In addition, it is not suitable for real use.
+**Note**: Kirara is still in beta.
+In addition, it is not suitable for production use.

 ## Binary Distribution

-Download the latest release from [the official site](https://suika2.com/en/).
+Download the latest release from [the official website](https://suika2.com/en/).

-**Note:** We provide a zip file that contains binaries for Windows, macOS, Web and Linux.
+**Note:** We provide a zip file that contains binaries for Windows, macOS, Web, and Linux.

 ## Building from Source